You have no items in your shopping cart.

 There are thousands of chemicals used in personal care products and you can only guess how many of them enter our bodies.
 Even though all this may sound scary, there is a simple way to make sure that you are not threatening your health – read the labels and make informed choices.
 Today, we’d like to help you get familiar with 5 of the most commonly used ingredients in body lotions that are a big no-no if you don’t want to sacrifice your health in the name of beauty.

 Mineral oil is a distillation product of petroleum that has no color, no odor + relatively long shelf life.
-Manufacturers love it because of its extremely low price and because it is considered to be superb moisturizing agent (which is questionable, but that’s a whole other story and we’ll talk about it some other time).
+Manufacturers love it because of its extremely low price and because it is considered to be a superb moisturizing agent (which is questionable, but that’s a whole other story and we’ll talk about it some other time).

 How many of the products in your bathroom have “Perfume” or “Fragrance”, mentioned somewhere on the ingredient list?
 Quite a few, I suppose.

 As a result of the lack of regulation in the cosmetic industry, in many cases, manufacturers are not required to specify the exact type of ingredient they use, but instead, are allowed to generalize.
 Sadly, this is the case with fragrances.